-In addition to the application form and fee, a transfer student must submit:
+In addition to the application form, essay, and fee, a transfer student must submit:

-- 1. an official transcript from each college or university attended for all course work and a list of courses in progress; - an official, complete transcript of the high school record and official scores from either the Scholastic Aptitude Test (SAT) or the American College Test (ACT) if the applicant has completed fewer than twenty semester hours of college work; and - 3. an evaluation of achievement and potential from the registrar or the dean of students from the last college attended (using the form provided).
+- an official transcript from each college or university attended for all course work and a list of courses in progress; - an official, complete transcript of the high school record and official scores from either the Scholastic Aptitude Test (SAT) or the American College Test (ACT) if the applicant has completed fewer than twenty semester hours of college work or has a cumulative grade point average below 2.5; and - 3. an evaluation of achievement and potential from the registrar or the dean of students from the last college attended (using the form provided).